Text Options:

 January 2023:

-• Equipment installation is nearing completion.
+• Equipment installation was reported to be nearing completion.

-• The testing phase has been initialized.
+• The testing phase was initialized.

 October 2022: